openzerotrust/.github/profile/README.md

 ## Getting Started

 In our [docs](https://open-docs.neuvector.com) you can find many examples and information about OZT.

 Documentation for the Open Zero Trust project can be found temporarily [here](https://open-docs.neuvector.com), you can find many examples and information about OZT.
-This will soon be replicating into this repo.
+This will soon be replicat into this repo.

 You can also visit our [official blog](https://blog.neuvector.com/article) where you can find interesting articles, news and anouncements.